 Acid reflux is a common condition that affects many Americans.
 Lifestyle changes can often resolve the issue and keep symptoms at bay.
-Acid reflux disease, however, is a more serious condition that requires a visit to the gastroenterologist.
+Acid reflux disease (also known as gastroesophageal reflux disease or GERD), however, is a more serious condition that requires a visit to the gastroenterologist.
 After learning more about your symptoms, your GI doctor can likely recommend solutions to provide much-needed relief.
 No matter which condition is causing your discomfort, there is no need to suffer in silence.

 Gastroesophageal reflux disease (GERD) occurs when stomach acid flows back into the esophagus, the tube that connects your mouth to your stomach.
 This frequent backwash often causes painful irritation to the lining of the esophagus.